michael-steinert-repository/SolidityHardhatEthersReactDApp/README.md

 * Data Type used to store Associations that allow to get a Value for a corresponding Key

 ### Require
-* Convenience Function that guarantees Vailidity of Conditions that cannot be detected before Execution
+* Convenience Function that guarantees Validity of Conditions that cannot be detected before Execution

 ### Struct
-* Struct Types are used to represent a Record and allow to create own Data Types
+* Struct Types are used to represent a Record and allow creating own Data Types

 ### Enum
 * Enums restrict a Variable to have on of predefined Values